 Now more than ever, multi-generational travel has become the norm with families across the country.
-Vacationing as a group – with parents, grandparents and children – was a top travel travel trend in 2018, and the opportunity to create lasting memories with loved ones makes it one of our favorites.
+Vacationing as a group – with parents, grandparents and children – and the opportunity to create lasting memories with loved ones makes it one of our favorite trends.

 Connecting with relatives across the region, or even across the country, might be easier with smartphone and video technology advances, but there’s nothing quite like spending real face time together.